Frequently Asked Questions

 Who determines grant recipients?

 Grant recommendations are made by a panel, most of whom are not affiliated with the Club.
-The panel consists of the CEO of a large, local, non-profit organization, a Vice President of the Arizona Community Foundation, and an SCC Board member.
+The panel consists of the CEO of a large, local, non-profit organization, a Vice President of the Arizona Community Foundation, a physcian, and a Seven Canyons Cares Board member.
 Having a majority of non-Club members on the panel is intentional to provide objectivity.

 Is there a minimum or maximum grant amount?